gmc-code/PC-microbit-micropython/docs/lessons/While_loops.rst

             .. tab-item:: Q1

-                Write a while loop that counts up from 1 to 5, showing the numbers 1, 2, 3, 4, 5.
+                Write a while-loop that counts up from 1 to 5, showing the numbers 1, 2, 3, 4, 5.

                 .. code-block:: python